ecorey/Solidity-Course-Expert/Week2/hw8.md

 ---

-GasContract Storage (Unchanged and yet to be optimized):
+Gas.sol Storage (Unchanged and yet to be optimized):

 ![GasContract Storage](https://github.com/ecorey/Solidity-Course-Expert/blob/main/Week2/GasContract.svg)

 ---

-GasContractOptimized Storage: (One less storage slot using the GasContractOptimized contract where all slots are used at maximum 32 byte capacity except slot 0 on the contract but there is no way currently of packing the variables further)
+GasOptimized.sol Storage: (One less storage slot using the GasContractOptimized contract where all slots are used at maximum 32 byte capacity except slot 0 on the contract but there is no way currently of packing the variables further)

 ![GasContractOptimized Storage](https://github.com/ecorey/Solidity-Course-Expert/blob/main/Week2/GasContractOptimized.svg)